Th-Underscore/boogaPlus/README.md

-# BoogaPlus
+# boogaPlus

-A text-generation-webui extension that enhances chat history management and interaction capabilities.
+A text-generation-webui extension that adds some nice QoL features to the UI.

 ## Features

 ✨ Currently Implemented:
 - Message History Navigation
-  - Scroll through bot and user messages (cached)
+  - Scroll through bot and user messages (cached edits and regenerations)
   - Retrieves both 'internal' and 'visible' texts post-extension modifications for maximum compatibility
   - Smart detection of "Replace last reply" operations
   - Handles chat renaming and deletion